 The USB-C port supports power delivery up to 60W, and the USB 3.0 ports support quick charging.

 We tested the 32" LG 32UD99-W, which is the only model available.
 There are other 4k monitors available from LG, some of which are listed below.
 Note that these are different models with different capabilities.

 Our 32UD99-W was manufactured in July 2018.

 The LG 32UD99 is a great monitor with low input lag and wide viewing angles, and one of the best 4k monitors we've reviewed, but the added expense for the limited HDR support might not be worth it.
-See our recommendations for the best gaming monitors and the best 32 inch monitors.
+See our recommendations for the best gaming monitors, the best monitors for MacBook Pro, and the best 32 inch monitors.

 The LG 32UD99 is slightly better than the LG 32UL950.
 Both offer very similar performance, but the 32UD99 has a flicker-free backlight, which is great, and it has a slightly higher native contrast ratio.
 The 32UD99 has a slightly better stand that is made of metal, and better build quality.

 The LG 32UD99 is much better than the BenQ EW3270U for most people, unless the deeper blacks of the BenQ due to the VA panel are of great importance.
 The LG 32UD99 has an IPS panel with significantly wider viewing angles, so you can share your work with your colleagues more easily.
 At the same time, the much better ergonomics allow you to position the monitor to your liking with ease.

 The LG 32UD99 is much better than the LG 32UD59-B. The two monitors have a similar design, with a nearly identical frame and bezel, just a different color.
 The main difference between the two is due to the different panels; the UD59 uses a VA panel whereas the UD99 uses an IPS.
 The UD99 is brighter, has wider viewing angles, and supports HDR.